 Lesson #3: Sometimes the Numbers Lie

 Early in the process, we were shown numbers that were very compelling.
 The figures were juicy and there seemed to be plenty of profit margin, so it clouded my thinking.
-I ran the numbers for the worst-case-scenario and came to the conclusion that, even if the business was half as profitable as they claimed, I would do well.
+I ran the numbers for the worst-case scenario and came to the conclusion that, even if the business was half as profitable as they claimed, I would do well.
 When their paid shill confirmed the numbers, I didn’t push harder.
-My options at that time were to wait or not invest at all, but I was ready to move forward.
+At that time, I had the option to wait or not invest at all, but after crunching the numbers, I was ready to move forward.
 I had done my best to make data-driven decisions, but it’s hard to know the truth when the data is fake.

 Lesson #4: It’s All in the Timing

 Ultimately, I consider myself lucky.
 You might think that is strange, but it could have been much worse!
-I could have opened a facility or two here in Reno and sunk hundreds of thousands of dollars into the business only to watch it fail, like the bankrupt owner in Roseville who asked me to take over his operation, and like the many others I was finally able to speak with around the country.
-I was lucky because of the timing of that one single email that did them in — the email that made everyone’s email addresses visible.
+I could have opened a facility or two here in Reno and sunk hundreds of thousands of dollars into the business only to watch it fail ― like the bankrupt owner in Roseville who asked me to take over his operation, or the many others I was finally able to speak with around the country.
+I was lucky because of the timing of that one single email that made everyone’s email addresses visible, allowing all the failing CORF owners to communicate and recognize the scam.
 If that message would have arrived six months later, it would have cost me dearly.
 I also had enough resources still available and was able to seek out my next adventure, whereas many of the other owners had spent their last dime trying to make their CORF investment a viable business.
 Life is so much about timing.

 Lesson #5: Only Do Business with Those You Trust